A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Nouns, Articles & Determiners

 • How many languages do you speak? — Not many, just two.

-• She spent a lot of money on many different items.
+• She spent a lot of money on many different items today.

-• Much of the work has already been completed. (formal)
+• Much of the work has already been completed by the team.
+(Formal S + V-ed/V3)